 2] Check Audio Settings

-- Right-click on the Speaker Icon > Open Volume Mixer in the Windows Taskbar.
+- Right-click on the Speaker Icon on the system tray and then select Open Volume Mixer.
 Now make sure that all the volumes are not minimized or muted.
 Set the volume as per your level.

 - Now check if your system’s devices are not disabled in the audio setting.
 Select Start, and click on the Settings icon.
 Then navigate to System > Sound.